 Any Genre, 1,000 words max

 (Check back regularly for new submission details)

 Submit your work to: email@example.com.
-Please attach your work as a Word Document, PDF, or Rich Text file, and include a 1-2 line bio.
+Please attach your work as a Word Document, PDF or Rich Text file, and include a one- to two-line bio.
 Your name and contact information will be removed from your entry and it will be judged anonymously.

 The series is designed to highlight new work produced in the Iowa City/Cedar Rapids metro area, so entrants must live or work in the area at the time of submission.
 Please include your current address with your submission.
-The published series will draw from entries submitted in the general call (Deadline June 30, 2017), and from invited submissions directly requested by the editors.
-Response time for all submissions is 2-6 months.
+The published series will draw from entries submitted in the general call (Deadline Dec.
+31, 2017), and from invited submissions directly requested by the editors.
+Response time for all submissions is two-six months.

-On January 1, 2017 all entries will be anonymized and read by a committee of previous Hot Tin Roof honorees alongside Hugh Ferrer (International Writing Program/UNESCO City of Literature Organization), Andre Perry (Englert Theatre/Mission Creek) and Genevieve Trainor (Little Village).
-Five pieces will be published in monthly installments, February through June.
+On Jan.
+1, 2018 all entries will be anonymized and read by a committee of previous Hot Tin Roof honorees alongside Hugh Ferrer (International Writing Program/Iowa City UNESCO City of Literature Organization), Andre Perry (Englert Theatre/Mission Creek) and Genevieve Trainor (Little Village).
+Four pieces will be published in monthly installments, February through May.

 Submitted work must be the intellectual property of the entrant only.